SanaNasir720/TrialTask/README.md

 I have used very simple UI buttons to save time.
 Meaningful UI especially different Icons can be added to provide the user with more understanding.
 Right now I am using the S button for Scale, M for movement, and D for delete.

 There were some things which have to decide by myself which I found challenging for example how to navigate through a 3D scene and how to provide the user with the ability to scale, delete and move objects.

+Overall I am happy to do this task and learned new things.
+Thank you!